Last Modified: 13 Aug 2014

 Day 6 Malay Homestay

-Ancasa Hotel & Spa or similar (2 nts), Mimosa Hotel or similar (2 nts), Aseania Resort or similar (2 nts), Nouvo City Hotel or similar (2 nts), Imperial Mae Ping Hotel or similar (2 nts), Felix River Kwai Resort or similar (2 nts), Banana Boutique Hotel or similar (1 nt), Homestay or similar (1 nt), V Hotel Lavender or similar (1 nt), Sukhothai Heritage Resort or similar (1 nt), Overnight sleeper train (1 nt)
+Mimosa Hotel or similar (2 nts), Ancasa Hotel & Spa or similar (2 nts), Aseania Resort or similar (2 nts), Nouvo City Hotel or similar (2 nts), Imperial Mae Ping Hotel or similar (2 nts), Felix River Kwai Resort or similar (2 nts), V Hotel Lavender or similar (1 nt), Homestay or similar (1 nt), Banana Boutique Hotel or similar (1 nt), Overnight sleeper train (1 nt), Sukhothai Heritage Resort or similar (1 nt)

 While travelling with us you'll experience the vast array of wonderful food available in the world.
 Your group leader will be able to suggest restaurants to try during your trip.
 On our camping trips we often cook the region's specialities so you don't miss out.
 To give you the maximum flexibility in deciding where, what and with whom to eat, generally not all meals are included in the trip price.
 This also gives you more budgeting flexibility.
 As a rule our groups tend to eat together to enable you to taste a larger variety of dishes and enjoy each other's company.
 There's no obligation to do this though.